Channel-Wise Mixed-Precision Quantization for Large Language Models: Additional Experimental Results

-\paragraph{Experimental Results on Other LLMs.} In Table~\ref{tab:add}, we present a comparison of quantization results across additional LLMs, including models from the OPT family ranging from 1.3B to 30B parameters, as well as the more recent LLaMA3-7B.
+In Table~\ref{tab:add}, we present a comparison of quantization results across additional LLMs, including models from the OPT family ranging from 1.3B to 30B parameters, LLaMA2-70B, as well as the more recent LLaMA3-7B.
 Our findings are consistent with the main results, indicating that CMPQ generally outperforms all baselines.
-However, we observe that as model size increases and the models become more powerful, the performance gap between different methods narrows.
-For instance, on the OPT-30B model, CMPQ outperforms baselines in only 2 out of 6 tasks.
-We attribute this to the differing quantization strategies: while the baselines quantize weights in blocks of 128, CMPQ performs quantization channel-wise.
-As model size grows, the additional bits allocated by these block-based methods may exceed those introduced by CMPQ, leading to similar performance outcomes.
-Nevertheless, CMPQ remains competitive in terms of performance while offering lower storage requirements.

-\paragraph{Experimental Results on MMLU Benchmark.}To further demonstrate the effectiveness of CMPQ in complex tasks, we have conducted additional experiments of LLaMA2-7B on the MMLU benchmark, which evaluates a broader range of real-world capabilities.
-In particular, we focus on in-context learning scenarios, i.e., the 5-shot performance on the MMLU benchmark~\citep{hendrycksmeasuring}.
-The results, presented in Table~\ref{tab:MMLU}, illustrate that CMPQ consistently achieves higher accuracy across various bit-widths compared to all baselines.
-This demonstrates that CMPQ not only excels in perplexity evaluation but also performs robustly in more challenging scenarios.
+We also note that given the block-wise quantization nature (i.e., 128 weights share one scale value), additional bits allocated by such methods (AWQ, GPTQ, and QuIP) could exceed those introduced by CMPQ as the model size grows, which further strength the performance of our proposed method.